What’s with all the hype about Free Fire?

 The Free Fire game is a mobile battle royale that offers a balanced competitive experience that has managed to draw a big audience and already seen tons of small to medium competitions launch.
 Despite this, it’s not perfect – the game’s main problem is hackers.
 Mostly centred within the Indian Free Fire community, hackers have been affecting play.
 While some incidents have occurred in other places too, it’s particularly the Indian gaming community that has suffered from the problem.

 It’s not just casual players either – in a scandal, some Indian players from teams like Entity Gaming and TSG army were caught with their hand in the proverbial cookie jar.
 The game’s anti-cheat software caught them, and two players were banned from the game.

-Despite this, the overall issue persists, and it’s straining the esports scene – while a serious issue of hacking persists, things like esports betting on tournaments are almost impossible – not where there is almost no faith in even competitions running fairly.
+Despite this, the overall issue persists, and it’s straining the esports scene – while a serious issue of hacking persists, things like Free Fire Betting on tournaments are almost impossible – not where there is almost no faith in even competitions running fairly.

 Esports experts are seeing a similar phenomenon to another popular Battle Royale game – PUBG.
 Both the PUBG and PUBG Mobile battle royale games suffered from cheaters in its earlier stages, but eventually the developers successfully curbed the problem.
 It’s likely a similar story will occur here – while right now Garena haven’t done much to sort out the issue, that doesn’t mean that a fix isn’t in the making.